alexverboon/Hunting-Queries-Detection-Rules/Defender For Identity/MDI-AttackDisruption.md

 - [How to protect against BEC & AiTM attacks via Microsoft 365 Defender | Automatic Attack Disruption](https://derkvanderwoude.medium.com/how-to-protect-against-bec-aitm-attacks-via-microsoft-365-defender-automatic-attack-disruption-13a33ca44a39)
 - [How to use Automatic Attack Disruption in Microsoft 365 Defender BEC, AiTM & HumOR](https://jeffreyappel.nl/how-to-use-automatic-attack-disruption-in-microsoft-365-defender-bec-aitm-humor/)

-### Microsoft 365 Defender
+### Microsoft Sentinel

-Show disabled accounts where the actor was a domain controller
+Show disabled accounts where the actor was a domain controller - Active Directory logs

 ```kql
 let AllDomainControllers =